 The performance of \textsc{SelectLLM} is determined by the selection policy used.
-For example, a greedy policy that always selects the LLM (or set of LLMs) with the highest confidence can be suboptimal.
+For example, a greedy policy that always selects the LLM (or set of LLMs) with the highest confidence may be suboptimal.
 This is because another LLM (or set of LLMs) in the pool might have higher accuracy but may not be chosen due to slightly lower confidence.
 Additionally, when there are two subsets with similar confidence and accuracy, it is more efficient to select the subset with lower cumulative latency.
 Considering these aspects, we propose the following three optimal policies: \begin{enumerate} \itemsep0em \item \textsc{\textbf{LabelledMaxConf:}} This policy selects the top-$s$ LLMs (\(L_s\)) for an input query \(q_i\) based on two constraints: (i) the LLMs should be present in the MLC predictions, and (ii) Only those LLMs that have confidence scores within the top-$s$ from $c_i$ are considered. \item \textsc{\textbf{MaxConf:}} This is a more flexible policy than \textsc{LabelledMaxConf} as it only takes into account the second constraint, i.e., it selects the top-$s$ LLMs corresponding to the top-$s$ confidence scores from \(c_i\). \item \textsc{\textbf{WeightedMaxConf:}} This policy begins by selecting the top-$s$ LLMs based on their high confidence scores, i.e., for a given query $q_i$, we denote the selected LLMs as $L_s^{q_i}$.
 Subsequently, we modify the frequency of answer values extracted from the responses of each selected LLM, which involves dividing the frequency of each value by the square root of the confidence score associated with the respective LLM.
 Finally, we collect all response values and their modified frequencies across the selected LLMs (frequencies are added for the same value).
 The value with the highest frequency after the modification is selected as the final response.
 The formal steps are presented in Algorithm \ref{select_algo}.
-Intuitively, dividing by the square root of the confidence score aims to mitigate biased predictions by the classifier.
-This adjustment ensures fairer opportunities for each selected LLM to contribute to the majority voting process. \end{enumerate}

-Across all three policies, in case of a conflict where two LLMs have similar confidence, the \textit{light-weight} LLM (i.e., with lower latency) is preferred.
+Intuitively, dividing by the square root of the confidence score aims to mitigate biased selection of LLM by the policy similar to \cite{wu2024confidence}.
+This adjustment ensures fairer opportunities for each selected LLM to contribute to the majority voting. \end{enumerate} Across all three policies, in case of a conflict where two LLMs have similar confidence, the \textit{light-weight} LLM (i.e., the lower latency) is preferred.